StephShobiye/lwl-blog/_posts/2026-03-18-prevention-bridging-progression-aln.md

 - technical collaborators
 - funders and sponsors aligned with early intervention

-There is a clear appetite for doing things differently — and earlier.
+There is a clear appetite for doing things differently, and earlier.

 ---